 Planning permission: How to make a successful application

 Gaining planning consent for your new home is a critical part of building or renovating a property.
 Here's how you can make a successful submission and take one step closer to bringing your dream home to life

 Do I need planning permission for my self build or renovation?

-It's true that most, but not all, major building works require planning permission, including self builds, renovations and sizeable extensions.
-Minor external changes to a property and internal alterations will be exempt, and numerous projects, including some extensions, loft conversions and outbuildings, can be carried out under what’s known as permitted development (PD).
-But if you're building a property from scratch, you can safely assume that you’ll need to obtain full planning approval to create your dream home from scratch.
+It's true that most, but not all, major building works require planning permission, including self builds, some renovations and sizeable extensions.
+Minor external changes to a property and internal alterations are usually exempt, and numerous projects, including some single- and double-storey extensions, loft conversions and the erection of outbuildings, can be carried out under what’s known as permitted development (PD).
+But if you're building a property from scratch, you can safely assume that you’ll need to obtain full planning approval to create your dream home.

 If you've already found the perfect plot, the first thing to consider is whether the principle to build a new dwelling on this site has already been founded.
 “If you’re going down the route of buying a plot that already has outline planning permission to develop a new house, the principle to build has been established,” says Carl Huntley, managing director of Base Architecture + Design.
 “The key thing to do then is to get hold of the planning application documentation and the approval so you can understand what the conditions surrounding the build are.”

 Many people are confused as to what renovations require planning permission.
 Image: ronstik / Shutterstock

 For would-be self builders considering a plot without outline planning consent already attached, the process is more complex.
 “An in-principle application will need to be put forward on that piece of land, and there will be quite a few issues that bubble up.
 Ecology, drainage, highways and the notion of building itself will all need to be addressed,” says Carl.